Why Did the Nile Flood Every Year? Was It a Good Thing?

 In general, yes.
 In ancient Egypt, the Nile River’s reliable yearly flooding allowed for agriculture to take hold.
 Early residents of the area just used the fertile flooded areas for farming.
 However, about 7,000 years ago, Egyptians started to use floods to their advantage.
 They created a network of dikes, dams, and canals to divert the flood waters to fields.
 They would trap water in the area for about 6 weeks, then release it.
 The flood waters would deposit dark, nutrient-rich silt, and the water would make the soil more fertile.
 Once they released the water, they would start planting their crops and harvest them 3-4 months later depending on the crop.
 They were only able to grow their crops during the short time after the floods when the soil was still rich.

-The floods were revered and appreciated in Ancient Egypt.
+Ancient Egyptians revered and appreciated the floods.
 Egyptians used something called a Nilometer to measure the floods each year.
 These devices were simple.
-They were a pillar, series of steps, or stone slab that was placed into the water.
-They were marked in cubits, a measurement that is no longer used in our modern world, with the cubits broken down into smaller units for even more accuracy.
+They were a pillar, series of steps, or stone slab in the water.
+They were marked in cubits, a measurement that is no longer used in our modern world.
+Cubits could be broken down into smaller units for even more accuracy.
 Using these tools, Ancient Egyptians could track the flooding and predict the success of the following growing season.

 They also had a lot of lore surrounding the floods.
 The star we now call Sirius was then associated with the Egyptian god Osiris.
-This star would emerge around the time of the floods, which is why Osiris is considered not only a god of death but also a god of renewal and fertility.
-The star was also associated with Sodpet, who was considered a goddess of flooding and fertility.
+This star would emerge around the time of the floods, which is why Osiris is not only a god of death but also a god of renewal and fertility.
+The star also connected to Sodpet, a goddess of flooding and fertility.

 Nile River Header

-Today, the Nile River doesn’t flood annually thanks to the Aswan High Dam, which was created in 1970.
+Today, the Nile River doesn’t flood annually, thanks to the Aswan High Dam of 1970.

 Does Egypt Still Have Floods?

-By the 1800s the irrigation infrastructure from Ancient Egypt had greatly deteriorated.
-During this time, Muhammad Ali Pasha, Khedive (like a Sultan) of Egypt, implemented a new irrigation system that would allow for year-round water supply to fields.
-Over the late 1800s and early 1900s, the British colonists of Egypt put several dams into place on tributaries to the Nile to try to create less flooding during the wet season and fewer periodic droughts.
+By the 1800s, the irrigation infrastructure from Ancient Egypt had greatly deteriorated.
+During this time, Muhammad Ali Pasha, Khedive (similar to a Sultan) of Egypt, implemented a new irrigation system that would allow for year-round water supply to fields.
+Over the late 1800s and early 1900s, the British colonists of Egypt built several dams on tributaries to the Nile to alleviate flooding during the wet season.
 However, most of these plans failed until the creation of the Aswan High Dam in 1970, implemented by Egyptian President Gamal Abdel Nasser Hussein.
-This dam has the power to contain the highest flood waters of the Nile, pooling them all into Lake Nasser, one of the biggest man-made lakes in the world.
+This dam has the power to contain the highest flood waters of the Nile, pooling them into Lake Nasser, one of the biggest man-made lakes in the world.
 On the Sudanese side of the lake, the lake is called Lake Nubia.

-So now, the Nile River does not flood.
-However, the levels of the Lake rise and fall over the course of the year.
-Even so, Egyptian people still celebrate Wafaa El-Nil, the holiday with ancient origins to celebrate the life-giving floods.
-There are parades, rowing and boating competitions, traditional dance performances, and story telling events about Ancient Egyptian folklore to celebrate.
+Though the Nile River no longer floods, the levels of the lake rise and fall over the course of the year.
+Egyptian people still celebrate Wafaa El-Nil, the ancient holiday celebrating the life-giving floods.
+There are parades, rowing and boating competitions, traditional dance performances, and Ancient Egyptian folklore.

 Share this post on: